 But it was the 500cc World Championship that Yamaha was most eager to capture.
 The Japanese company had first entered the blue riband 500cc class in 1973 with 1972 250cc World Champion Jarno Saarinen.
 Unfortunately, Saarinen was killed in the 250cc race at Monza while leading the point’s table in the 500cc class.
 Yamaha withdrew for the rest of the season but returned in 1974 with the great Giacomo Agostini.
 Agostini went on to win the title for Yamaha in 1975 giving them and Japan their first 500cc World Championship.
 But in 1976 rival Japanese manufacturer Suzuki with the talented Barry Sheene had taken the title away.
 Yamaha was required to save face.

 At the end of a tough season, Baker finished in a creditable second place to World Champion Barry Sheene.
 He had scored second place three times, third place three times, fourth once and fifth once.
-The second round of the 500cc Championship had been boycotted in Austria at the Salzburgring after an accident in the 350cc race that saw one rider killed and several others badly injured, including Baker’s teammate Johnny Ceccoto, who broke his arm.
-In the other two races that made up the series in Finland and Czechoslovakia Baker suffered mechanical problems which blunted his final points tally, 80 to Sheene’s 107.
+The second round of the 500cc Championship had been boycotted in Austria at the Salzburgring after an accident in the 350cc race that saw one rider killed and several others seriously injured, including Baker’s teammate Johnny Ceccoto, who broke his arm.
+At the other two tracks that made up the series in Finland and Czechoslovakia, Baker suffered mechanical problems which blunted his final points tally, 80 to Sheene’s 107.

-The Gallina team signed Baker for the following season on a private Suzuki RG500, but against the factory machinery he could only achieve seventh in the championship, his best result a third place podium in Venezuela.
+The Gallina team signed Baker for the following season on a private Suzuki RG500.
+But against factory machinery, he could only achieve seventh in the championship, his best result a third-place podium in Venezuela.
 Baker also competed in the F750 World Championship for the Gallina team on a production Yamaha TZ750E although he was “allowed” to ride Yamaha Canada’s factory OW31 in North America.
-Daytona was no longer part of the F750 World Championship in 1978, although it was still the most important road race in America.
+Daytona was no longer part of the F750 World Championship in 1978, although it was still the most significant road race in America.
 Baker suffered a DNF through mechanical failure while in second place chasing Kenny Roberts.
 The season turned out to be one of mechanical failures and risky strategy for Baker, desperate to try and compete with the “works” machines.
 To cap off a disastrous season, at the last round at Mosport in Canada, Baker was involved in another riders fatal practice crash.
 Baker escaped with a badly broken arm and leg.

-Steve Baker left the sport without having the chance to fully fulfil his enormous potential and returned home to open a Yamaha dealership in his hometown of Bellingham, which he runs to this day.
-Often overlooked as America’s first World Champion, Baker holds no grudges, and there is no bitterness, only a modest gratitude to have been able to enjoy the experience.
+Steve Baker left the sport without having the chance to fulfil his enormous potential and returned home to open a Yamaha dealership in his hometown of Bellingham, which he runs to this day.
+Often overlooked as America’s first World Champion, Baker holds no grudges, and there is no bitterness, only humble gratitude to have been able to enjoy the experience.

 In recent years Baker has ridden for the Yamaha Classic Racing Team at numerous classic events around Europe, jogging peoples memories while attracting new fans, and reminding us all of the very special the talent that is, Steve Baker.